Magadh division

 Magadh division is an administrative geographical unit of Bihar state of India.
 Gaya is the administrative headquarters of the division.
 Currently (2005), the division consists Gaya district, Nawada district, Aurangabad district, Jehanabad district, and Arwal district.
-The current divisional commissioner is Shri Sri Mayank Warwade, an IAS officer of 2001 batch of Bihar cadre.
+The current divisional commissioner is Prem Singh Meena, an IAS officer of batch 2000 of Bihar cadre.
 Magadh is home to the Magahi culture.
 People speak Magahi language here.